Weather in Malta

 Malta Weather by Season

-Best for: Sightseeing, coastal walks, and al fresco dining.
+🥾 Best for: Sightseeing, coastal walks and al fresco lunches without the midsummer sweat.

-Top tip: Evenings can be breezy - pack a light jacket for those golden-hour strolls.
+🧥 Top tip: Evenings can still be breezy in March and April, pack a light jacket for those golden-hour strolls.

-Best for: Laid-back beach days, exploring Valletta, and scenic road trips.
+🤿 Best for: Diving, beach days, Valletta walking tours, and scenic island drives.

 All about Malta